Create Heat Map from Comparison

 and

 - Single linkage.
-The distance between two clusters is computed as the distance between the two closest elements in the two clusters.
+The distance between the two closest elements in the two clusters.

 The Pairwise Comparison table input is either a distance or similarity matrix.
 The tool automatically detects the type of each table by checking the values on the diagonal: if the diagonal contains only zeros, then the table represents a distance matrix, otherwise a similarity matrix.
 If the table is distance matrix, a similarity matrix s is calculated as follows: